Designing an IT helpdesk platform

 Cliquer ici pour la version française.

-As a product owner at Linagora, I'm in charge of designing a new helpdesk platform following our IT support model.
 In this article, I would like to share some software design practices we use to improve user experience and simplify technical development.

 At Linagora, we processed hundreds of support requests every month with over 400+ different software on 24/7 from our customers as part of our Open Source Software Assurance offer (OSSA).
 We have been using various internal and open source solutions for each of our customers such as GLPI, OTRS or Redmine.
 However it has been quite a challenge for our support engineers to work across those tools.